kliu128/kliu.io/content/post/stay-sane-data-science.md

 +++
-title = "Staying Sane in ML: Fixing Your Terrible Data Science Tools to Improve the Research Experience" date = 2021-08-05T10:09:00-07:00 description = "While machine learning research has made incredible theoretical advances, the day-to-day tools most researchers use are... poorly optimized, to say the least.
+title = "Staying Sane in ML: Fixing Your Terrible Data Science Tools to Improve the Research Experience" date = 2021-08-05T10:09:00-07:00 summary =  "While machine learning research has made incredible theoretical advances, the day-to-day tools most researchers use are... poorly optimized, to say the least.
 And much knowledge is locked up in people's private .bashrc files or wikis.
 This post aims to shed light on some very useful tools for beginning researchers." draft = false toc = false categories = []